NICMx/Jool/en/session-synchronization.md

 }
 {% endhighlight %}

-A description of each field can be found [below](TODO).
-For now, suffice to say that the nodes will send and receive SS traffic through the multicast address `226.4.6.4` on port `6464`.
+A description of each field can be found [below](#netsocketjson).
+For now, suffice to say that the nodes will send and receive SS traffic through multicast address `239.0.64.64` on port `6464`.

 Start the "daemon" in the foreground so you can see error messages (if any) easily: